wang-xinyu/tensorrtx/README.md

 ## Acknowledgments & Contact

-Currently, This repo is funded by Alleyes-THU AI Lab.
+Currently, This repo is funded by Alleyes-THU AI Lab([aboutus in Chinese](http://www.alleyes.com.cn/aboutus.html)).
 We are based in Tsinghua University, Beijing, and seeking for talented interns for CV R&D. Contact me if you are interested.

 Any contributions, questions and discussions are welcomed, contact me by following info.